softalaproject/fridge_manager/documents/admin.md

 **3 Git add changes, commit & push**

-**4 Go into your deployed projects admin interface which is typically found at /admin/ and test that the login credentials work**
+**4 Go into your deployed projects admin panel which is typically found at /admin/ and test that the login credentials work**

 **5 Remove or comment the createsuperuser command from docker-compose.yml**